fncokg/pandoc-tex-numbering/README.md

 # pandoc-tex-numbering
-This is an all-in-one pandoc filter for converting your LaTeX files to any format while keeping **numbering, hyperlinks, caption formats and (clever) cross references in (maybe multi-line) equations, sections, figures, and tables**.
+This is an all-in-one pandoc filter for converting your LaTeX files to any format while keeping **numbering, hyperlinks, caption formats and (clever) cross references in (maybe multi-line) equations, sections, figures, tables and theorems**.
 The formating is highly customizable, easy-to-use, and even more flexible than the LaTeX default.

 # Contents
 - [pandoc-tex-numbering](#pandoc-tex-numbering)